 This is our most challenging hiking tour.
-On paper, the daily average 9km / 5.5 miles doesn't seem much, but that misses the 600m / 200ft average elevation gain and the fact that Hokkaido's mountain trails are "rugged" to put it mildly.
+On paper, the daily average 9 km / 5.5 mi doesn't seem much, but that misses the 600 m / 200 ft average elevation gain and the fact that Hokkaido's mountain trails are "rugged" to put it mildly.
 If you are looking for your next Japanese hike after completing the popular Kumano Kodo or Nakasendo walks, you may be in for a shock!